 With whom can I share my beta reader feedback?
 Can I share it with agents and publishers when I'm querying?

 You’re not allowed to publish your beta reader feedback in any public forum, such as on your website, but you are allowed to share it privately with people whom you deem appropriate.
 This means you can quote it in your query letters to agents and publishers if you’re taking the traditional publishing route.
 However, please only share the actual feedback – never the names or other personal details of your beta readers.

 How do you prevent piracy?

 Whenever you share your book with others, there is always a risk of piracy, and no one can eliminate that entirely.
 However, we have taken a range of precautions to substantially reduce the risk.
-Your book files will be uploaded to a secure content restriction system that only allows authorised people, namely your beta readers and our team, to access and download them.
-Even then, there are limitations on how many times the files can be downloaded and how much time your beta readers have to download them.
+Your book files will be uploaded to secure servers that only allow authorised people, including your beta readers, our team, and the company that manages the servers, to access them.
+Even then, there are limitations on how much time your beta readers have to download them.

 Do you accept international clients?